 Below the bamboo stretchers is an apron with openwork carving of a scrolling floral design at each corner.
 The legs are made from bamboo-design moldings.
 Between the legs at each end is a solid panel showing low relief carvings of Buddhist symbols.
 The stylized “ruyi” means “granting all wishes”.

-An elegantly designed and elaborately crafted table with a valuable wood like this piece no doubt belonged to a family of high status.
-Without everted ends at the top panel, this table could serve as an altar table as well as a calligraphy painting table for a scholar.
-It was originally painted with a dark tree-lacquer, some of which bled through at the top in an oily patch; otherwise this table is in excellent condition.
+An elegantly designed and elaborately crafted table with a valuable wood like this piece no doubt belonged to someone of the elite scholar/official class.
+With raised flanges at the ends of the top, such a table would serve as an altar table, employed in the domestic cult of ancestors, supporting flower vases, burners for incense and offerings of food and drinks.
+It was originally painted with a dark tree-lacquer, some of which bled through at the top at some places in an oily patch; otherwise this table is in excellent condition.